 Electronic supplementary material

-Additional file 1: .
+Additional file 1: A title listing the PCR primers for ACVRL1 and ENG genomic PCR.
 PCR primer sequences that were used for amplifying exons and their flanking intronic sequences for sequencing ACVRL1 and ENG genes.
 (DOCX 18 KB)

 About this article